One simple question that could break the Trump-Russia scandal wide open

 So from the start of June until Election Day, it was widely noted that the Russians were either the likely perps or the guilty party—that is, Putin's government had conducted a secret operation to influence an American election.
 Though it would take the intelligence community until after the election to reach the conclusion that this scheme was mounted to benefit Trump, it did seem obvious throughout the campaign season that Clinton was being harmed by the operation and Trump was being helped.

 All this means that when Flynn was talking to Kislyak—or any other Russian government officials—during the campaign, he was in contact with a foreign power waging political warfare against the United States and had reason to suspect or know this.
 And throughout the summer and fall campaign, Flynn, who was already cozy with Moscow (having accepted a speaking fee to hang out with Putin at a Moscow gala for RT in December 2015), was Trump's most senior foreign policy aide.
-(He was given a prime speaking spot at the Republican national convention.)
+(He was given a prime speaking spot at the Republican National Convention.)

 What was Flynn, this prominent and important Trump adviser, saying to Kislyak during this stretch?
 The ambassador refused to tell the Washington Post what he and Flynn discussed.
 Was Flynn firmly telling the Russians to cease meddling in US politics?
 Did they discuss the hacking at all?
 Or perhaps Flynn was signaling to Moscow that Putin would get a better deal if Trump were elected.
 If Flynn uttered to Kislyak anything of that nature—or even if he ducked the issue of the hacking—Moscow could have read this as encouragement for its covert operation to undermine the US election.